 5 Best Animated Commercials in History

 There are various ways you can advertise your product.
-You can place an ad in the newspaper, on the radio, but by far, the most effective way to advertise is with a video format.
+You can place an ad in the newspaper, on the radio or online like paddy power promotion code, but by far, the most effective way to advertise is with a video format.
 Since the invention of television, people have recorded commercials intending to attract as many new customers to their products.
 Things got even more serious with professional actors in commercials; over two-thirds of businesses report that professionally done video commercials helped them increase business; moreover, another way to really attract the attention of the public is certainly animated commercials.

 What are the advantages of animated commercials?